 Main Points you Need to Know for Travel

-The main takeaway for you as a traveler is this:
+The main takeaway for you if you plan to travel to Tibet is this:

 - The T.A.R. includes most of the most famous and popular tourist destinations in Tibet, such as Lhasa, Everest Base Camp, Mount.
 Kailash, Lake Namtso, Shigatse, and Gyantse.